vlakarados/devastate/README.md

 # Devastate

-An ultra dark theme and color scheme for Sublime Text.
+Ultra dark theme and color scheme for Sublime Text.

 Based on Spacegray/Spacefunk themes and Laravel color scheme.